Friday, November 11, 2016

 I joined a support group about a month ago on Facebook, I have to say these ladies are the strongest ladies I’ve ever encountered.
 I read several stories about what they are going through and I sit amazed by the strength they all have.
 I always talked to anyone who would listen until eventually I felt like a broken record, people can hear me, but they just can’t understand what its really like.
 These ladies are there for one another in ways they could never realize and I pray every day for them to start their families and find peace for the ones they lost.
 In a world full of so much hate, so much negativity I can’t help but think about these ladies, sharing their stories and literally helping other people in the group just deal.
 If someone is reading this, I highly recommend finding a support group.
 Maybe you don’t like to talk about it and that’s ok, you may find a post useful and that can make a difference all on its own.

 Sometimes when I think about what my wife and I are going through, I find myself racing with so many questions and much hate for my own body.
 I look in the mirror some nights and wonder why my body won’t work the way it’s supposed too.
-My childhood entailed some things that I wonder had they not happened, would I be broken?
 It’s a fight I fight inside daily, this is my first time typing it.
 If I fought a little harder, would my body work a little better?
-I was ten, so was I developed enough to have encountered damage from it?
 Is it hereditary?
 Is it because I’m gay? ….
 All of these questions when said out loud sound silly, they sound like someone should tell me “just relax” (never tell me to just relax!
 I try to relax, it doesn’t work =P).
 The truth is, I don’t know why this is happening to us, I don’t know why I haven’t gotten pregnant yet and I don’t know if I ever will.. but this is the month I am praying to try at least once with IUI…

 Tuesday, September 13, 2016